Helpful Resource Websites

 Now, with such an abundance of online information, the real skill is using effective searching techniques for finding the most helpful information.
-The other skill is to be discerning about the accuracy, value and security of the information and web sites you do find and actually use.
+The other skill is to be discerning about the accuracy, value and security of the websites and information you do find and actually use.

-Rather than spending endless hours doing a keyword search on the major search engines, I recommend starting out with the Web sites listed in this section.
+It’s easy to spend endless hours doing a keyword search on the major search engines.
+I recommend starting out with the Web sites listed in this Resource section.
 They all have a phenomenal amount of valuable information and have a primary focus or informative section on general basic money management. with topics covering, but not limited to:

-Budgeting, Credit, Credit cards, Debt, Spending, Spending guidelines, Saving money, Money attitudes, Recovery issues
+Budgeting, Credit, Credit cards, Debt, Spending, Spending guidelines, Saving money, Basic Financial Planning, Money attitudes and Recovery issues

 Many of these Web sites provide excellent articles, books, and online newsletters – often for free or discounted.